 FEATURE PRESCRIPTION 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 On to end of op.
+New hedges Long term management Gradually increase the heights of the hedges, trimming to ensure thick, bushy growth to produce hedges 3m summer height.
+Trim the sides of the hedges, particularly to ensure that they do not encroach on the surrounding highways, obscure sight lines or impede access along the PRoW.
+Trimming must be undertaken outside of the nesting bird season which runs from March to August inclusive and ideally in late January, early February.
+Trim back any encroaching scrub or woodland to maintain a minimum 3m wide grass corridor alongside the hedge to enable management.
 Hedgerow tree planting In the first five years ensure new trees are regularly watered during extended periods of dry weather.
 Implement watering using the watering point/system based on site.
 Ensure that the stakes are upright, and firm and the ties are secure.
 Remove weeds.
 Maintain weed free under the trees (1.5 m dia. circle) by either hand weeding or application of an appropriate herbicide.
 Check at each visit especially in the autumn and make a note of any dead or dying plants and replace them that autumn until 100% success achieved.
-As the trees gain stature inspect at each maintenance visit for issues such as disease, damage due to gales etc. Where damage/disease take appropriate action to ensure the tree line is safe (e.g. no danger to people on site due to falling limbs etc.), undertaking remedial pruning where necessary outside of the nesting bird season which runs from March to August inclusive.
-Take care when trimming the hedges that the trunks are not damaged by machinery.